LyleCharlesScott/JobsByGender/README.md

 ['npm start']

 to load both npm and bower dependencies and start a simple development server.
+Then, navigate to:
 [`localhost:8000/index.html`]

+The input on the left upper part of the chart controls the number of data items displayed on each page.
+The Mars and Venus icons change the data diplay to only show job titles in which men or women earn more, respectively.
+The next input field is for filtering the data by minimum difference in hourly wage.
+Pagination controls are at the bottom of the screen.